If It’s Not a Hell Yeah, It’s a Fuck Off.

 It starts subtly.

-You show up, play along, nod and smile, all while your gut’s waving red flags like it’s trying to save your life.
+You show up, play along, nod and smile - all while your gut's waving red flags like it's trying to save your life.

-But you override it.
-You rationalise.
-You compromise.
-You tell yourself it’ll be fine.
+You tell yourself it'll be fine.

 And it's not.